 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
 Value, maintain, restore or expand county biodiversity.
 Natural environment Changes in the areas of designated nature conservation sites as a consequence of planning permission.
-Belmont Rural has: SWS: 3 2 SINC: 3 There are no, NNRs or LNRs within the parish.
+Callow and Haywood has: SWS: 12 2 SINCs: 10 There are no SACs, NNRs, and LNRs within the parish.
 As of 2012, there had been no change in the areas of designated nature conservation sites as a consequence of the planning permissions granted.
-To capitalise on opportunities to protect or enhance the areas of value to nature conservation.
+To capitalise on opportunities to enhance the areas of value to nature conservation.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-NDP SEA/HRA Screening Notification Report (February 2013) 13.
+NDP SEA/HRA Screening Notification Report (November 2013) 13.
 Value, maintain, restore or expand county biodiversity.
 Natural environment Proportion of local sites where positive conservation management has or is being implemented.
-The neighbourhood area is entirely urban - No specific targets identified.
+The neighbourhood area comprises the following types of landscapes: Wooded estate lands Principal settled farmlands Principal wooded hills - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Landscape Character Assessment (2004; updated 2009).
+Herefordshire Landscape Character Assessment (2004; updated 2009)